-- Timing will be conducted by No Fuss Events using a SportIdent system.
+- Timing will be conducted by No Fuss Events using a SportIdent Air system.

 - All categories will choose their start times on Saturday.
 Choose who you want to ride with and what time you want to get up!
-Only Elite riders will be allocated start times.
+Only Elite riders will be allocated start times and overall course times.

 - After leaving the event village Riders can start each timed stage as soon as they reach the start line.
 There are no start times or running order, but there will be minimum 20 second time intervals between each Rider starting a timed stage.

-- You are responsible for your timing chip and for dibbing in and out of stages.
+- You are responsible for your timing chip and for ensure you start and finnish stages as required by the system.
 Please look after these - lost or broken timing chips will cost you £50 to replace.

 Responsibilities of Riders